Business Resources during the COVID-19 Pandemic

 All businesses that have employees physically reporting to a work-site must comply with and post the guidance from the Illinois Department of Public Health (IDPH) and Office of the Illinois Attorney General regarding workplace safety during the COVID-19 emergency.

 Businesses are responsible for ensuring their employees wear face coverings when they cannot maintain social distancing as well as communicating to its customers that face coverings are required.
-Shorewood PD has begun distributing the "Let's Face It" poster designed and being distributed by Representative Batinick's Office.
-If you haven't received one, download the "Let's Face It" poster to display at your businesses' entrance(s) or request a hard copy by contacting Kelley Chrisse.
+If you would like a "Let's Face It" poster to display at your businesses' entrance(s), download it or request a hard copy by contacting Kelley Chrisse.

 Business Counseling, Mentoring & Training